 If you don't believe this, then I ask you this; is it coincidence that a person can wet themselves through fear?
 Fear is the emotion related to the kidneys and stated as such by the Chinese in their medical theories?
 The Chinese system has stood the test of time and the ancient masters knew their stuff, plain and simple.

-Feeling light-headed is a more common symptom for a first-time faster.
-Remaining relaxed and comfortable, and drinking plenty of the liquid of your choice is the key.
-If this situation gets too much, then the fast would be broken.
+Feeling light-headed is a more common symptom for a first-time faster or if you've reduced your carbohydrate intake too quickly and you aren't fully prepared for it by slowly eating cleaner and healthier over a period of weeks, months or possibly years.
+Remaining relaxed, comfortable and drinking plenty of liquid such as herbal teas, natural fruit juices, water and even regular tea or coffee is the key.
+If this situation gets too much, then the fast would be broken or you should slowly increase your carbohydrate intake.
 This will be discussed in more detail on relevant pages.

-I have experienced every single one of the above signs and symptoms to a greater or lesser degree during the many diet (or lack of diet in the form of fasting etc.) induced detox experiences I have undertaken.
-These signs and symptoms eventually clear with the result being a clearer mind, happier disposition and more energetic body.
-This is only if you listen to your body during the detox process and never go too far.
-If any signs or symptoms become too much then eat something from your old ways, but not too much and do not binge!
+I have experienced every single one of the above signs and symptoms to a greater or lesser degree during the many cleansing diets, fasts and induced detox experiences I have undertaken.
+These signs and symptoms eventually clear with the result being a clearer mind, happier disposition and a more energetic body.
+This is only if you listen to your body during the detoxification process and never go too far.
+If any signs or symptoms become too much then you should eat something from your old ways, but not too much and do not binge!

 All these factors have an influence on the level of severity of any of the signs and symptoms of detoxification as listed in the previous section.